All Episodes

 He wanted to be the next Brezhnev.

-He will he was the predecessor to Putin.
+He was the predecessor to Putin.

 He didn't want to take down the Iron Curtain.